mahboubehfaghih/challenge-mole/README.md

 Possible disease states are "Melanoma", "Melanocytic nevus", "Basal cell carcinoma", "Actinic keratosis / Bowen’s disease (intraepithelial carcinoma)", "Benign keratosis (solar lentigo / seborrheic keratosis / lichen planus-like keratosis)", "Dermatofibroma", and "Vascular lesion".
 Approximately 10,000 images provided for training, 200 for validation, 1500 for test.

+## Preprocessing:
+We resize the images as the original dimension of images are 450 x 600 x3 which TensorFlow can't handle, so that's why we resize it into 100 x 75.

 ## Installation
 ## Python version
 Python 3.7